-On the 10th of September 2015 Eric Pickles announced that there would be yet another independent investigation into whether Rotherham Council had covered up information or not but that this investigation would be led by Louise Casey.
-Casey was a high-profile civil servant who was well known for her candour and her ability to get things done quickly.
-However, it was also well known that in her ‘troubled families’ role Casey was the minister who reported to Eric Pickles.
-It was therefore concerning that Casey was elected to lead the Rotherham inspection given that the report was to supposed to be carried out by an independent with an objective perspective.
-But there were other concerns also.
+On the 10th of September 2015, Eric Pickles announced that there would be yet another independent inspection which would examine the council’s exercise of its functions on governance, children and young people, and taxi and private hire licensing (DCLG, 2014a).
+Despite numerous other locations such as Bristol, Oxford, Newcastle Rochdale, and Derby experiencing similar concerns about large scale CSE, Rotherham was the only place that ‘benefitted’ from central government scrutiny.
+This inspection would be led by Louise Casey, who is also well known for her candour and her ability to get things done quickly.
 Casey’s opposition to the kind of methodical, rigorous research that might lead to more credible findings is renowned.
+During a speech to the Association of Chief Police Officers, she argued that research was a hindrance and not a help and stated that “If No. 10 says bloody 'evidence-based policy' to me one more time I'll deck them” (The Guardian, 2005).

+However although these comments sound alarming, there were still other concerns to be considered.
+In her Troubled Families role, Pickles was the minister to whom Casey ultimately reported to.
+It was therefore concerning when Casey was selected to lead the Rotherham inspection given that Pickles had made claims that the report would be an ‘independent inspection’ (DCLG, 2014b).
+Even though Casey was certainly independent of Rotherham, she was not independent from central government, the agency which commissioned her report.

-During a speech to the Association of Chief Police Officers, she argued that research was a hindrance and not a help and stated that “If No. 10 says bloody 'evidence-based policy' to me one more time I'll deck them” (ref).
-Casey is also noted to have a clear position on social workers which is equally unequivocal.
-With the Troubled Families Programme Casey was quoted as saying ‘We are not running some cuddly social workers’ programme to wrap everybody in cotton wool’ (quoted in Winnett and Kirkup 2012) which supports Casey’s (2012) belief that social workers colluded with parents to find excuses for failure.
+Casey has also been noted to have a clear position on social workers which is as unequivocal as her position on research.
+When discussing the Troubled Families Programme, Casey has been quoted as saying ‘we are not running some cuddly social workers’ programme to wrap everybody in cotton wool’ (quoted in Winnett and Kirkup 2012) as well as suggesting in her own report that social workers colluded with parents to find excuses for their failures (Casey, 2013).

-Yet despite this predisposed biases Casey’s Rotherham report was going to be taken very seriously by the Conservative Government.
-The findings from the report, which found that social work agencies were ‘in denial’ and unable to deal with ‘uncomfortable truths’, would not only lead to the demise of Rotherham Council but also prompt plans to implement a criminal charge for social workers who failed to protect children from sexual exploitation (Stevenson, 2015).
-The findings from Casey’s report were actively supported because they clearly supported the conservative’s ‘moral agenda’ to regulate and control deviance (Gillies, 2005: 71).
-Except in this instance, as well as regulating and controlling particular deviant groups, this group of politicians were determined to ensure that social workers would also get the ‘wake up’ call they duly deserved (Casey, 2012:3; 2015: 5)
+Despite these antagonistic feelings towards social workers being voiced publicly, Casey’s report into Rotherham was still accepted unconditionally by the government.
+The findings, which reported that social work agencies were ‘in denial’ and unable to deal with ‘uncomfortable truths’ (Casey, 2015:5), would not only lead to the resignation of the entire Cabinet of Rotherham Council, but also initiate plans to implement a criminal charge for those who failed to protect children from sexual exploitation (Stevenson, 2015).
+In the next section we explain the methodology used to analyse the Casey Report in more detail.

 Methodology and Theoretical Framework